← Back to Blog

 Then Add Power

-Once the chassis, brakes, cooling, and reliability are handled — then talk about forced induction, cams, or head work.
-Power built on top of a solid foundation is fast and fun.
+Once the chassis, brakes, cooling, and reliability foundation are solid — then talk about forced induction, cams, or head work.
+Power built on top of that foundation is fast and fun.
 Power built on top of neglected systems is just expensive to break.

-C&D builds track cars — from mild setups to serious builds.
-If you're planning a build, call us early.
-Getting the foundation right from the start is always cheaper than fixing it later.
+C&D builds track cars — from mild weekend setups to serious builds.
+If you're planning a build, call us early at (719) 618-4889.
+Getting the foundation right from the start is always cheaper than fixing it after you've already bought power parts that your chassis and cooling system can't support.

 Get a Free Estimate →